lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

   return new Promise(function (resolve, reject) {
     if (url.origin !== self.location.origin) {
-      reject(`${url} not from my origin (${self.location.origin})`);
+      // I only want to process fetches that are on my own site reject(`${url} not from my origin (${self.location.origin})`);
     }
     if (request.method !== 'GET') {
-      reject(`request method is not 'GET' (${request.method})`);
+      // I don't want to mess with non-GET requests reject(`request method is not 'GET' (${request.method})`);
     }
     if (!(matchesPathPattern || matchesPreCache)) {
+      // I am using a path whitelist so I don't cache weird things
-      reject(`path '${url.pathname}' does not match cache whitelist`);
+      // (e.g. browsersync injected stuff when developing locally) reject(`path '${url.pathname}' does not match cache whitelist`);
     }
     resolve(event);